 If a unit is in close proximity to a job, it can be assigned to the job in no time, without having to go through the heap of logged records.
 This ensures smooth functioning throughout the business and raises safety standards to a whole new level.

 Such live-tracking interfaces also allow the operators to alert the drivers when they cross a certain geographical checkpoint.
 Push notifications across the network keep all the concerned parties in the loop and facilitate immediate action in case of a mishap.

-Constant tracking reports and metrics play a huge role in reducing the risk of an accident and increasing safety.
+Constant tracking reports and metrics play a huge role in reducing the risk of an accident and increasing safety on heavy vehicles.
 GPS trackers can be programmed to set off alarms when a certain speed limit is crossed.
 Logically, these speed restrictions can also vary for different phases of the course taken.